Introduction: CFDs – Contract For Differences

 CFDs are traded on margin, and typically for shares this is about 10%.
 You may also pay a commission of 0.1% of the contract face value for opening and closing the position, but this varies between brokers.
 Because you never own the shares, you don’t have to pay stamp duty in those countries that would otherwise charge it.
 You can just as easily sell a stock index or share short as buy it.

-As such CFDs provide a fast and convenient way to acquire cheap exposure to a vast range of markets but they can also be dangerous in the hands of the unwary.
+CFDs provide a fast and convenient way to acquire cheap exposure to a vast range of markets but they can also be dangerous in the hands of the unwary.

 But the real advantage of CFDs is not the saving in stamp duty, but the leverage available to trade any underlying financial instrument.
 You can find many global stocks, commodities, treasuries, currencies and indices all available from the same CFD broker, saving time and complication.